The RØDE Connect Recording Interface

 Note: Audio playback is not possible via the Wireless GO II receiver.
 Audio can only be monitored using an NT-USB Mini or another audio output on your device.

 Using the AI-Micro to Podcast with RØDE Connect

 With its ultra-compact and lightweight form factor, the AI-Micro is perfect for on-the-go podcasting.
 It features two inputs for connecting virtually any microphone with a 3.5mm output – including lavaliers, RØDE VideoMics and wireless systems like the Wireless GO – and a headphone output for audio monitoring and playback.

 The AI-Micro is fully compatible with RØDE Connect, with full control over the input level of each microphone, access to the compressor, noise gate and APHEX processing, as well as a high-pass filter.
 Two AI-Micros can be connected to the software and each input can be allocated to its own channel for a total of four audio streams.

 Livestreaming with RØDE Connect

-Together with the NT-USB Mini, RØDE Connect is a powerful solution for streamers and gamers who want to simply their audio setup.
+With more compatible microphones, RØDE Connect is now incredibly useful to not just video game streamers but all types of IRL streamers as well.
 Offering streamlined control over microphone audio and external applications, plus dedicated output controls for streaming apps like OBS or Xsplit, setting up livestream audio has never been easier.